 - Inflating your claim to get out of paying your deductible or to cover past insurance premiums.

 - Destroying an automobile, home, or business to collect insurance payments.

 - Billing insurance companies for services that you did not receive.

 - Exaggerating the extent of an injury to collect automobile medical benefits.

 - Make an online report with the State of Michigan at the Michigan Department of Insurance and Financial Services or call 800-877-0600.

 - You can report suspected insurance fraud to the National Insurance Crime Bureau NICB by making an online report, or you can call the National Insurance Crime Bureau at 1-800-TEL-NICB 800.835.6422.

 - The Help Eliminate Auto Theft (HEAT) program rewards callers up to $1,000 for tips that lead to the arrest and binding over for trial of a suspected car thief.
-HEAT will pay a $10,000 payment if the tip results in the arrest and binding over for trial of suspected theft ring members and chop shop operators.
+HEAT pays $10,000 if the tip results in the arrest and binding over for trial of suspected theft ring members and chop shop operators.
 The reporting number is 1-800-242-HEAT.

 - Arson Control rewards up to $5,000 for people who provide info that leads to the arrest and conviction of arsons.
 The telephone number for reporting these crimes is 1-800-44-ARSON.

 Finally, for more information on how fraud and the Michigan Catastrophic Claims Association affect your insurance premiums, click on the highlighted link.